The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 See how foggy it was during our visit

-I came across a review on this tour on Tripadvisor made by the family on my tour, so I wrote to them and got their names and approval for posting my photos of them in my travel-blog.
+I came across a review of this tour on TripAdvisor, written by the family on my tour, so I wrote to them and got their names and approval to post my photos of them in my travel blog.

-A video I took of Eldfell volcano in the fall of 2023
+A video I took of the Eldfell volcano in the fall of 2023

-I am always amazed to see the big chunks of this colourful lava; this lava looks so beautiful and this area is so serene, but just imagine what it must have looked like during this terrible volcanic eruption back in 1973!
+I am always amazed to see the big chunks of this colourful lava; this lava looks so beautiful, and this area is so serene, but imagine what it must have looked like during this terrible volcanic eruption back in 1973!

 I found a lava bomb on display at the Sæheimar museum, which was our next stop on this tour.